typensee/tns-latex/tools/factory/README.md

 About
 =====

-Every documentation of the projects proposed by the monorepo `typensee-latex` used the same formatting obtained by using the package `bcdoc`.
+Every documentation of the projects proposed by the monorepo `typensee-latex` are built by this project.

-**Remark.** At this time, just the French is supported.

 <!-- :version-START: -->